ARYAN6307/election-key-insights/Readme.md

 ## 🤖 Introduction

-Built with Next.js and TailwindCSS, the Election Data Analysis App leverages TypeScript for type safety and Appwrite for backend services.
+Built with Python, the Election Data Analysis App leverages Election data for type safety and Appwrite for backend services.
 This application offers robust data analysis capabilities, making it ideal for understanding election results and voter demographics.

 ## ⚙️ Tech Stack

-- Next.js
-- TypeScript
-- TailwindCSS
+- Python
-- Appwrite
+- Data Analysis
-- React
+- Data Science
-- D3.js (for data visualization)

 ## 🔋 Features